Hartley's

-Hartley's is a brand of marmalades, jams and jellies, originally from the United Kingdom, which is manufactured at Histon, Cambridgeshire.
+Hartley's is a British brand of marmalades, jams and jellies.
+Founded by Sir William Hartley in 1871, Hartley's products are manufactured at Histon, Cambridgeshire, England.
 The brand was formerly owned by Premier Foods, until it was sold along with the factory in Histon to Hain Celestial for £200 million in October 2012.
 Hartley's operates as a brand of Hain Celestial's subsidiary of the United Kingdom, Hain Daniels.

 History

-Hartley's was a grocers founded by Sir William Pickles Hartley in Colne in the now borough of Pendle. near Pendle, Lancashire.
+Hartley's was a grocers founded by the entrepreneur Sir William Pickles Hartley in Colne which is now in the borough of Pendle, Lancashire.
 In 1871, a supplier failed to deliver a consignment of jam, so William made his own and packaged it in his own design earthenware pots.
 It sold well, and in 1874, the business moved to Bootle, near Liverpool, and marmalade and jelly was also produced.

 In 1884, the business was incorporated as William Hartley & Sons Limited and in 1886, it moved to Aintree, Liverpool where a new factory was built.
 A second factory in Bermondsey, South London opened in 1901, supplied with pots and jars in its early decades from a facility in Rutherglen, Scotland acquired in 1898.
 With production having moved to Cambridgeshire in the 1960s, the Bermondsey factory was later converted into luxury apartments in 2003.
 In 2020, Hartley's No Added Sugar Apple Jelly Pot won the Lausanne Index Prize - Bronze Award.